Ride a Cock Horse to Banbury Cross

 Banbury Cakes

 Banbury is also famous for its delicious cakes.
-Banbury cakes, made with honey, cinnamon, and currents were already made at the time when Queen Elizabeth I visited the town.
+Banbury cakes, made with honey, cinnamon, and were already made at the time of Queen Elizabeth visit, and they remain a local specialty to this day.